Mostly Resilient

 Driver/Sales Workers are somewhat more resilient to AI impacts than most occupations, according to our analysis of 7 sources.

-Driver/sales workers are labeled "Mostly Resilient" because the heart of this job — building customer relationships, solving complaints on the spot, and physically loading and delivering goods — is exactly what AI struggles to do.
-The boring parts, like entering orders and planning routes, are getting automated, but that actually frees workers up to spend more time on the human side of the job that customers value most.
+Driver/sales workers are labeled "Mostly Resilient" because the heart of this job, building customer relationships, solving complaints on the spot, and physically loading and delivering products, is something AI simply cannot replicate.
+AI is stepping in to handle the tedious parts, like entering orders, planning routes, and tracking deliveries, which actually frees workers up to spend more time on the human side of the job.

 Learn more about how you can thrive in this position